danschmidtke/academic-kickstart/content/authors/admin/_index.md

 Hi!
 Welcome to my personal site.
 I am a postdoctoral fellow in the [Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL)]({{< ref "https://arieal.mcmaster.ca/">}}) at McMaster University in Ontario, Canada.

-My research investigates the language development of English language learners who are enrolled in an [academic bridging program]({{< ref "https://meld.humanities.mcmaster.ca/" >}}), and you can find my latest work below.
+My research investigates the language development of English language learners who are enrolled in an [academic bridging program]({{< ref "https://meld.humanities.mcmaster.ca/" >}}).
+You you can find my latest work below.